tnvr000/tmux-nord-moduler/README.md

 * **System information** — CPU, RAM, battery, hostname, and user modules.
 * **Context-aware modules** — Modules such as Git automatically hide themselves when there is nothing relevant to display.
 * **Multiple themes** — Includes Nord, Dune, and Canopy.
+* **Terminal theme override** — Optionally applies a theme's foreground, background, cursor, and full 16-color ANSI palette to the outer terminal.
-* **Extensible architecture** — Modules and data collection scripts are kept separate.
+* **Extensible architecture** — Modules, data collection scripts, tmux theme styling, and terminal theme application are kept separate.

 ---